mauduran/IOT_project_AirQuality/microservices/README.md

 - **tableName**: The name of the table in DynamoDB.
 - **tokenSecret**: Secret used for JWT tokens.

+## Project Structure
+Because the project contains multiple lambdas.
+There is no project entrypoints.

+When the `npm run deploy` command is executed.
+Webpack is used to package each lambda function with its code and common dependencies and then is deployed into the AWS account registered on the machine.

+The `lambdas` dir contains the directories on which all the lambda functions and common code is specified.

+### Lambdas
+List of all lambda functions implemented.
+These are divided into categories and there is a directory for each.
+Each file will be its own lambda function.
+Lambda categories:
+- Account
+- Phone
+- Sensors

+### Common
+This directory contains code that is reused in multiple lambda functions.
+Instead of repeating it everywere single files are created and imported wherever needed.
+These are injected into each lambda when the solution is packaged in order to deploy.

+**List of common files**
+- `Air_Quality_Levels.js`: Constant which has all the Air Quality level categories that trigger an SMS message.
+- `API_Responses.js`: Contains the HTTP responses (200, 201, 401, 400, etc.) to be returned by the lambdas.
+- `dates.js`: Functions to manipulate and work with dates.
+(Could be replaced by moment.js)
+- `Dynamo.js`: Functions that handle all the interactions to be made with the dynamo db (Get, Create, Update, etc.)
+- SensorTypes: Constant that includes the valid sensorTypes: **pm2.5, pm10, voc, co2, temperature and humidity**.

 ## Endpoints

 ### Account